mdibl/biocore_documentation/intro_to_geo.md

 ## Curated records

-### GEO Dataset
+### GEO DataSet

 * Built from user submitted records of Series, Samples, and Platforms
-  *  Include gene expression + molecular abundance data
+  *  Include gene expression + molecular abundance information
 * Encompass the NCBI-curated collection of GEO samples that are both statistically and biologically comparable
-  * Samples contained in a Dataset will all point to the same Platform, due to them have a similar set of elements
+  * Samples contained in a DataSet will all point to the same Platform, due to their similar set of elements
-  * Background data processing and normalization are uniform across the whole dataset
+  * Background data processing and normalization are uniform across the whole DataSet
-* Dataset records contain resources and tools for further analysis, including clustering utilities and multi-sample comparisons
+* DataSet records contain resources and tools for further analysis, including clustering utilities and multi-sample comparisons
 * Because of a (massive) backlog in the generation of DataSets, not every Series has an accompanying DataSet record

 <img src="./geo_images/geo_dataset_browser.png" width="1000">

-### GEO Profile

-* Profiles are derivatives from DataSet, and are comprised of gene expression measurements for an individual gene over all Samples that exist in a DataSet

 ## Searching GEO